exelobaiza/koombeaTools/README.md

 # Koombea Tools Extension
 <img src="placeholder.png" />

-## Descripción
+## Description
-Esta extensión es parte de las herramientas de desarrollo de Koombea, diseñada para mejorar y optimizar el flujo de trabajo de los Colaboradores.
+This extension is part of Koombea's development tools, designed to improve and optimize the workflow of Collaborators.

-## Características
+## Features
-- Integración con el ecosistema de Koombea
+- Integration with Koombea's ecosystem
-- Interfaz intuitiva y fácil de usar
+- Intuitive and easy-to-use interface
-- Personalización de estilos y funcionalidades
+- Customization of styles and functionalities
-- Compatible con los estándares de desarrollo de Koombea
+- Compatible with Koombea's development standards

-## Requisitos Previos
+## Prerequisites
-- Navegador web compatible (Chrome, Firefox, Edge)
+- Compatible web browser (Chrome, Firefox, Edge)
-- Acceso a las herramientas de Koombea
+- Access to Koombea tools
-- Credenciales de desarrollador de Koombea
+- Koombea developer credentials

-## Instalación
+## Installation
-1. Descarga la extensión desde el repositorio de Koombea
+1. Download the extension from Koombea's repository
-2. Descomprime el archivo
+2. Unzip the file
-3. Configura "developer mode" en extensions, y cargalo en "Load unpacked"
+3. Configure "developer mode" in extensions, and load it using "Load unpacked"

-## Uso
+## Usage
-1. Activa la extensión desde el panel de extensiones de tu navegador
+1. Activate the extension from your browser's extension panel
-2. Inicia sesión con tus credenciales de Koombea
+2. Log in with your Koombea credentials
-3. Comienza a utilizar las herramientas disponibles
+3. Start using the available tools